Rebuilt Waikato pā to tell story of historic Land Wars battle

-The ramparts and trenches that formed the core of the Rangiriri Pā's defences are ready, and the reconstructed North Waikato pā is being formally re-opened tomorrow.
+The ramparts and trenches that formed the core of the Rangiriri Pā's defences are ready, and the reconstructed North Waikato pā is being formally re-opened on Saturday.

 An iwi-led tourism venture, the Rangiriri Historical and Cultural Heartland Project began two years ago, and aims to tell the story of one of the most significant battles of the New Zealand Land Wars in Waikato - the Battle of Rangiriri 1863.